 According to a report by Marca this week, claimed Conte has barely spoken to Chelsea owner Roman Abramovich since the beginning of this season.
 The Italian reportedly have to go through director Marina Granovskaia to communicate with Roman Abramovich.

-Although Marca have not reported any likely candidate to replace Antonio Conte at Chelsea but with Carlo Ancelotti still available, could it be that Abramovich is already working behind the scene to bring in the former Bayern Munich manager back to the club?
+Although Marca have not reported any likely candidate to replace Antonio Conte at Chelsea but with Carlo Anceloti still available, could it be that Abramovich is already working behind the scene to bring in the former Bayern Munich manager back to the club?

 Massimiliano Allegri will for me be the best candidate to replace Antonio Conte.
 If left to me, Conte will be allowed to continue in his job however, if Conte is to be sacked, I will prefer Allegri to take over or Diego Simeone.
-Both the Juventus and Atletico Madrid managers are still very well grounded in the game unlike oldies like Carlo Ancelotti.
+Both the Juventus and Atletico Madrid managers are still very well grounded in the game unlike oldies like Carlo Anceloti.

 Although Diego Simeone will be most Chelsea fan’s choice if Conte is to be replaced but I doubt Diego Simeone will want the job at Chelsea.
 He seems to me to have his mind made up on managing Inter Milan, a club he played for.
 He has made it clear on many occasions and it certainly won’t surprise me if he eventually moves to Inter Milan.